bitmakerla/estela/docs/estela/installation/installation.md

 > and some requirements could be installed in other ways, such as using binaries.

 {: .highlight }
-> To use the above command-line instructions on macOS you need to install [homebrew](https://brew.sh/)
+> To use the above command-line instructions on macOS you need to install [homebrew](https://brew.sh/).

 {: .note}
-> estela runs on Linux-based and Unix-like operating systems, but you can also use Windows Subsystem for Linux ([WSL](https://learn.microsoft.com/en-us/windows/wsl/install){:target="_blank"}) if you are using Windows.
+> estela runs on Linux-based and Unix-like operating systems.
+Still, you can use Windows Subsystem for Linux
+> ([WSL](https://learn.microsoft.com/en-us/windows/wsl/install){:target="_blank"}) if you are using Windows.

 ---